wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Practiced some data science exercises from DataCamp and also began the Data Science Toolbox Part 2 lessons.
+* Finished the chapter on Using iterators in PythonLand - chapter in **Data Science Toolbox Part 2 lessons**